wmalkin/forthduino/WORDS.md

 This implementation is a little richer, and has the following built-in data types:

-	int
+* int
-	float
+* float
-	string
+* string
-	int array
+* int array
-	sequence
+* sequence

-There are additional data types for symbol, function, and free list management, but they are not really directly visible.
+There are additional internal data types for symbol, function, and free list management.

 An int is any integer.
 A float is a number with a decimal place.
 A string is a sequence of characters prefixed by a single quote ' sigil.
 Forth uses white space as a word delimiter, so strings cannot contain white space, and there is no support for strings that would contain white space (this could be introduced later).
-This Forth is designed to manipulate numeric values into colors to animate RGB LED strings, so string processing is not really a core requirement. (note: the alpha LED message board functions introduce this need so more complete string processing might be introduced soon)
+This Forth is designed to manipulate numeric values into colors to animate RGB LED strings, so string processing is not really a core requirement. (note: the alpha LED message board functions introduce this need so more complete string processing might be added soon).

 An int array is a fixed array of integers.
 These arrays can be used to hold color values (for example hue, saturation, and value; or red, green, blue; or packed RGB values).
 This would typically be used to compute whole arrays of color values matching a whole LED string.
-Most operators are enhanced to process arrays by applying themselves to each element of the input arrays in turn, so this kind of color processing can be very fast and easy.
+Most of the built-in operators have been enhanced to process arrays by applying themselves to each element of the input arrays in turn and generally returning an array result, so this kind of color processing can be very fast and easy.

-Finally, a sequence is a bunch of words representing either the body of a function or a code fragment that is to be executed conditionally or repeatedly.
+Finally, a sequence is a bunch of words representing either the body of a function or a code fragment to be executed conditionally or repeatedly.
 A sequence can be declared as follows:

 ```
 [ 5 + . ] 0 10 loop cr
 ```

+The sequence is the portion `5 + .` that is enclosed by brackets.
+Note the white space surrounding each token, including the brackets.
+The opening and closing bracket are not delimiters, they are words.
+The left bracket `[` causes the following words to be collected into a sequence data structure.
+The right bracket `]` causes the collected sequence of words to be closed and then pushed onto the execution stack as a value of type sequence.

 This defines a sequence that adds 5 to an input argument, and then prints it.
 The sequence is executed 10 times by 'loop', with arguments 0..9 in turn.
+This results in the following output being printed to the serial port:

+`prints> 5 6 7 8 9 10 11 12 13 14 \n`

 ## Stash Stack